lslisa/lscache-laravel/README.md

 - LSCache Middleware to control the cache-control header for LiteSpeed LSCache
 - LSTags Middleware to control the tag header for LiteSpeed LSCache
+- LSVary Middleware to control the vary header for LiteSpeed LSCache
 - LSCache facade to handle purging

 ## Installation